 Did you know:

 If your pet is picked up for running at large, injured, etc. we have no means of tracking the owner unless the animal is wearing a current tag.
-Penalties apply; failing to obtain a license is subject to a fine under our Bylaws.
+If the owner cannot be determined, the Bylaw Officer will house the animal which will mean additional fees to the owner at the time of re-acquiring the animal.
+Failing to obtain a license is subject to a fine under our Bylaws.

 Fees for Annual Pet Licenses

-Annual Fees are due January 1st – 31st
+Annual Fees are due by January 31st Annually

 Unaltered male or female $36.00